-No. The repair and deduct method is not automatic, only reduces a future rent payment (if allowable), and is not recommended without the advice of a lawyer.
+No. The repair and deduct method is not automatic and only reduces a future rent payment (if allowable).
+This method is not recommended without the advice of a lawyer.

 If you want to have the mold removed (and the landlord is refusing to remove it), you must either:

 - get a court order requiring the landlord to remove the mold, or

 - follow the repair and deduct rules in Tex.
 Prop.
 Code § 92.0561 that, for example:

 - limit the rent deduction for the cost of repair in any given month to the greater of one month’s rent or $500.00 (for non-subsidized rent),